-Pasha was the daughter of a skilled blacksmith Ivan Kovalev, who was on the drink.
-So the daughter lived in the father’s house only 6 years.
+Pasha was the daughter of a serf skilled blacksmith Ivan Kovalev.
+So the daughter lived in the father’s house for only 6 years.
 Then she was sent to be raised in Kuskovo.
-The future star of Sheremetyev’s musical theater grew up under the care of Marfa Dolgorukaya.
+The future star of Sheremetyev’s musical theater grew up in care of Marfa Dolgorukaya.
 Such a rapid change in Praskovia’s fate was due to her gorgeous, touching, seductive voice.

 “If an angel came down from heaven, when thunder and lightning struck once, I would be less surprised,” – wrote 22-year-old Nikolai Sheremetyev, heard the singing girl.

-By the age of 17, serf girl could read and write French and Italian fluently, played the harp and clavichord, sing and act well.
+By the age of 17, serf girl could read and write French and Italian fluently, played the harp and clavichord, sang and acted well.

-At the age of 11 Praskovia began to perform under the pseudonym Praskovia Gorbunova, as her father was a hunchback due to tuberculosis, but then Count gave “precious” aliases for serf actresses (Zhemchugova, Almazova, Granatova and so on).
-According to one version, the alias “Zhemchugova” Praskovia had received for her pearl voice.
+At the age of 11 the girl began to perform under the pseudonym Praskovia Gorbunova, as her father was a hunchback due to tuberculosis.
+But then Count gave “precious” aliases for serf actresses (Zhemchugova, Almazova, Granatova and so on).
+According to one version, the alias Zhemchugova Praskovia had received for her pearl voice.

 The Count certainly noticed the young gifted girl.

-Then the power in Russia had changed – Pavel I became the ruler, but Sheremetev and Zhemchugova’s affection remain unchanged.
+Then the power in Russia had changed – Pavel I became the ruler, but Sheremetyev and Zhemchugova’s affection remain unchanged.

-According to another version, in December 1798 Nikolai granted the freedom of Praskovia and her family.
+According to another version, in December 1798, Nikolai granted the freedom to Praskovia and her family.

 After 17 years (!), on November 6, 1801, in Moscow’s Cathedral of St. Simeon the Stylite, Sheremetyev and Zhemchugova were secretly married and then they moved to St. Petersburg.